ofkm/arcane/docs/docs/getting-started/quickstart.md

     - **Data Persistence:**: You can mount a volume or local mount to `/app/data` inside the container.
 This will store Arcane's settings, stacks, users, sessions, and encryption keys.

     - **Permissions (Important):**

+      - **`APP_ENV`**: This should be set to `production` when running in Docker.
+This ensures the application uses the correct data paths (`/app/data`) rather than development paths.
+Without this, the application might incorrectly use development paths (`.dev-data`), causing data persistence issues.

       - You **must** set `DOCKER_GID` to match the group ID of the Docker socket (`/var/run/docker.sock`) on your host machine.
 This allows Arcane to communicate with Docker.
 Find your Docker group ID using one of these commands in your terminal:
         - Linux: `getent group docker | cut -d: -f3`